JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 **Archetype Fit:**
 Burry blends the **Contrarian Philosopher’s independent reasoning** with the **Opportunistic Strategist’s precision timing**.
-He is analytical to a fault, building high-conviction positions from first principles, then waiting — often alone — until the world catches up.
+He is highly analytical, building high-conviction positions from first principles, then waiting (often alone) until the world catches up.

 **Traits and Lessons:**
 - Performs *deep forensic research* into balance sheets, macro trends, and mispriced risk.